Guitar Repair Technician 201 (GRT201): Advanced Fret Levelling, Recrowning & Finish

 • Light tack masking tape

-• “Thin” Super Glue & Solvent
+• “Thin” Super Glue (low viscosity cyanoacrylate glue)

-• Fine-tip Sharpie
+• Fine-tip black Sharpie

 Strongly recommended (or borrow ours in class):

-• Fret-levelling beam (full-length) or sanding blocks
+• Fret-levelling beam (full-length), sanding blocks, mill file

 • Fret-crowning file(s): diamond, three-corner, or safe-edge style